-2018 was the year that the idea of being a responsible traveler hit the headlines.
+The past few years, the idea of being a responsible traveler has hit the headlines.

 There are plenty of articles that offer sustainable travel tips covering many aspects of what it means to be a conscious traveler.

 We’re told to avoid cruel wildlife attractions, kick the habit of single-use plastic by opting for a travel water filter and a no-plastic kit, and focus on avoiding the most popular destinations because they’re being damaged by overtourism (yes, yes and yes – I’ve written loads about going off-the-beaten-path).

 While this growing array of articles about becoming a responsible tourist are a great start, there’s far more to it.
 Sustainable tourism is not just about the environmental impact of travel.
 It’s about the human impact, too.